Paskov: History

-The first written mention of Paskov is from 1267, in a deed of bishop Bruno von Schauenburg.
+The first written mention of Paskov is in a deed of bishop Bruno von Schauenburg from 1267.
 At the end of the 13th century, a fortress was built here.
+Until 1538, the village was a fief of the Olomouc bishophric.
+In 1538, Paskov was acquired by Jan IV of Pernštejn.
+In the following decades, it often changed hands.

 The municipality became a town in 2011.

+Demographics

 Economy

 Paskov was known for the Paskov Mine, where hard coal was mined from 1966 to 1999.

 The town is known for the industrial company Lenzing Biocel Paskov, a pulp producer which employs about 400 people.

+Transport

+The D56 motorway from Ostrava to the Frýdek-Místek runs next to the town.

+The train station named Paskov is located in the territory of neighbouring Řepiště.
+It lies on the railway line Ostrava–Frenštát pod Radhoštěm.

 Sights

 The main landmark is the Paskov Castle.
-The fortress was rebuilt into a Renaissance residence in the late 16th century.
+The local fortress was rebuilt into a Renaissance residence in the late 16th century.
 After the damage suffered in the Thirty Years' War, it was reconstructed in the Baroque style.
 The castle was nationalised after World War II and from 1950 to 2004 it housed an oncology hospital.
 Since 2013, the castle complex with a naturally valuable part of the castle park has been owned by the town.
 Today the building houses a museum and serves cultural and social purposes.

 The Baroque complex of the Church of Saint Lawrence was built in 1740–1746 and expanded in 1828.